Marcos Pérez Jiménez: Post-presidency

 Pèrez fled to the United States, where he lived until 1963, when he was extradited to Venezuela on charges of embezzling $200 million during his presidential tenure.
 The 1959–63 extradition of Pérez, related to Financiadora Administradora Inmobiliaria, S.A., one of the largest development companies in South America, and other business connections, is considered by scholars to be a classic study in the precedent for enforcement of administrative honesty in Latin American countries.

+While in the United States he fathered a child with German woman Marita Lorenz.
+According to Lorenz, in March 1961 she met Jiménez, introduced to her as "General Diaz", at a residence in Miami Beach, Florida while working as a courier for Frank Sturgis's International Anti-Communist Brigade.
+She said she was to collect a $200,000 contribution from Pérez Jiménez for her group.
+Lorenz said: "He chased me around for six weeks."
+In August 1963, a paternity suit Lorenz filed against Pérez Jiménez briefly held up his extradition to Venezuela.

 Upon arrival in Venezuela he was imprisoned until his trial, which did not take place for another five years.
 Convicted of embezzlement and sentenced to four years in prison, he was released as he had already spent more time in jail while he awaited trial.
 He was then exiled to Spain.
 In 1968, he was elected to the Senate of Venezuela for the Nationalist Civic Crusade, but his election was contested, and he was kept from taking office.
 A quick law was passed whereby former prisoners were excluded from participating in the governmental process.

 He died in Alcobendas, Madrid, Spain, at the age of 87 on 20 September 2001.